Labrador

 The labour market performance in Labrador lags significantly behind most other regions nationally

-There are 9,806 residents in work, and the unemployment rate is 2.7% higher than Rest of Qld's rate of 4.1%.
-Workforce participation is at 54.9%, compared to Rest of Qld's 59.1%.
-Key industries of employment among residents are health care & social assistance, accommodation & food, and retail trade.
-The area has a particularly strong specialization in accommodation & food, with an employment share of 1.3 times the regional level.
+Workforce participation was lower at 60.5% compared to Rest of Qld's 65.7%.
+Census responses showed that only 12.1% of residents worked from home, potentially impacted by Covid-19 lockdowns.
+Key employment sectors in Labrador are health care & social assistance, accommodation & food, and retail trade.
+The area has a strong specialization in accommodation & food with an employment share 1.3 times the regional level.

-Agriculture, forestry & fishing has limited presence, with only 0.4% employment compared to the regional average of 4.5%.
-Over the 12 months to September 2025, employment increased by 2.4%, while labour force increased by 2.2%, causing the unemployment rate to fall by 0.2 percentage points.
-In comparison, Rest of Qld saw employment grow by 1.7% and unemployment rise by 0.3 percentage points.
-State-level data from 25-Nov shows Queensland's employment contracted by 0.01%, with a state unemployment rate of 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Labrador's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years.
+Conversely, agriculture, forestry & fishing has limited presence at 0.4% compared to the regional average of 4.5%.
+Between September 2024 and September 2025, employment increased by 2.4% while labour force grew by 2.2%, reducing the unemployment rate by 0.2 percentage points.
+In comparison, Rest of Qld saw employment grow by 1.7%, labour force expand by 2.1%, and unemployment rise by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 indicate a potential future demand within Labrador.
+National employment is projected to increase by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Labrador's employment mix suggests local employment should grow by 6.6% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment